thomasstep/thomasstep.github.io/_posts/2021-03-22-react-perform-an-action-when-enter-is-pressed.md

 tags: [ dev, javascript ]
 description: Perform an action on a keyboard event in React
 ---
-A while ago I wanted to add functionality to a React page to do something when a user pressed enter on a Material UI `TextField`, and the solution I found involves capturing events.
+A while ago I wanted to add functionality to a React page to do something when a user pressed the enter key on a Material UI `TextField`, and the solution I found involves capturing events.
 Of course, the events can be applied to other elements as well, but for my sake, I'll use a `TextField` in the code snippets.
 I already had a `Button` set up to take action, but I wanted the same behavior when the enter key was pressed, which is fairly common web app behavior.
 ```jsx
 <Button
   variant="contained"